adamspd/django-appointment/docs/models.md

 - `get_id_request`: Returns the ID of the appointment request.
 - `is_a_paid_service`: Returns whether the service is paid.
 - `accepts_down_payment`: Returns whether the service accepts a down payment.
-- `get_payment_type`: Returns the type of payment for the appointment.
-- `get_created_at`: Returns the timestamp when the appointment request was created.
-- `get_updated_at`: Returns the timestamp when the appointment request was last updated.

 ### Appointment